 Understanding the epoch of reionization is one of the key outstanding questions in cosmology, with major implications for the first generation of galaxies.
-Results from SDSS and WMAP give tantalising indications of an extended reionization era between $z \sim 15$ and $z \sim 6$.
+Results from SDSS and WMAP give tantalising indications of an extended reionization era between $z \sim 10$ and $z \sim 6$.

-There is thus a very strong motivation for discovering quasars beyond the current redshift limit $z \simeq 6.4$, and to accomplish this it is essential to survey at wavelengths > 1 μ m as the Ly α break redshifts beyond the Z passband.
-In principle the quasars could be selected with just two passbands spanning redshifted Ly α e.g. Z-J, but contamination from the much more numerous foreground L dwarfs is problematic unless the Z band exposures are extremely deep.

-A more efficient method is to discriminate the quasars from the L-dwarfs using another passband, and the Y passband has been optimised for this purpose (Hewett et al. 2006).
-Our K_s data will provide extra leverage, and also flags contaminating compact ERO galaxies, but Y band provides the cleanest separation between quasars and brown dwarfs (Figure 2).
+There is thus a very strong motivation for discovering quasars beyond the current redshift limit $z \simeq 6.4$, and to accomplish this it is essential to survey at wavelengths $> 1\,\mu{\rm m}$ as the Ly\$\alpha\$ break redshifts beyond the Z passband.
+In principle the quasars could be selected with just two passbands spanning redshifted Ly\$\alpha\$ e.g. Z-J, but contamination from the much more numerous foreground L dwarfs becomes problematic.
+Discriminating the L-dwarfs requires another passband, and the Y passband (Hewett et al. 2006) has been optimised for this purpose (Figure 3).
+Our K_s data will provide extra leverage and flag contaminating compact ERO galaxies, but Y band is essential here.
 Therefore, the J band becomes the primary "selection" band; selecting objects redder than M9 stars i.e. Z-J > 2.3 (including Z-dropouts) gives a sample of both quasars and brown dwarfs, then the other NIR colours Y-J and J-K_s discriminate among these, so candidates can be prioritised for spectroscopic followup.
-Number count models (Figure 2) predict VIKING should contain ~ 4 quasars with 6.5 < z < 7.3, J < 19.5 (~ 20 σ Y,J detections !), and ~ 20 quasars with J < 20.3 (still 10 σ detections, but brown dwarf contamination may become more challenging).
+Number count models (Figure 3) predict VIKING should contain ~ 4 quasars with 6.5 < z < 7.3, J < 19.5 (~ 20\$\sigma\$ Y,J detections !), and ~ 20 quasars with J < 20.3 (still 10\$\sigma\$ detections, but brown dwarf contamination may become more challenging).

-In addition, we can select quasars at 5.8 < z < 6.4 to a limit ~ 1.5 mag fainter than the existing SDSS sample, via similar i-Z colour selection techniques to those used by SDSS and using the more sensitive KIDS+VIKING i,Z,J data to push 1.5 mag further down the luminosity function.
+In addition, we can probe the quasar luminosity function at 5.8 < z < 6.4 to a limit ~ 1.5 mag fainter than the existing SDSS sample.
+This will use similar i,Z,J selection to SDSS with the improved depth of KIDS+VIKING.
 (The SDSS selection (Fan et al 2001) used followup snapshots in J, which are provided automatically in our survey).